chrwoizi/woiziframe/README.md

 - The photo is resized to fit the screen.
 The remaining screen space is filled with a blurred variant of the image.

+- The current weather and tomorrow's weather are shown as icon and temperature

+- The current time and date is shown.

 - The album title is shown at the bottom of the screen.

 - A button toggles the fullscreen browser mode.